Political positions of Donald Trump: Capital punishment

 Trump has long advocated for capital punishment in the United States.
 In May 1989, shortly after the Central Park jogger case received widespread media attention, Trump purchased a full-page ad in four New York City newspapers with the title "BRING BACK THE DEATH PENALTY!"
 Five defendants (the "Central Park Five") were wrongfully convicted in the case and were subsequently exonerated.
-By October 2016, Trump still maintained that the "Central Park Five" were guilty.
+By October 2016, Trump still maintained that the Central Park Five were guilty.

 In December 2015, in a speech accepting the endorsement of the New England Police Benevolent Association, Trump said that "One of the first things I do [if elected President] in terms of executive order if I win will be to sign a strong, strong statement that will go out to the country, out to the world, that...anybody killing a police officer—death penalty.
 It's going to happen, O.K.?"
 However, the president has no authority over these prosecutions as they usually take place in state court under state law, and over one-third of U.S. states have already abolished the death penalty.
 Furthermore, mandatory death sentences are unconstitutional, as held by the Supreme Court in Woodson v.
 North Carolina (1976).

+In the six months between July 2020 and the end of Trump's term, the federal government executed thirteen people; the first executions since 2002.
+In this time period, Trump oversaw more federal executions than any president in the preceding 120 years.